Christian History Timeline

-October 4, 1535 • Coverdale Finished the English Language Bible
+Coverdale Finished English Language Bible

 For several years after that heroic effort, Coverdale was busy with other versions of the English language Bible.
 He made a fresh translation of the New Testament three years later (1538) based on the Vulgate.
 In 1539, he helped put out the Great Bible, so called because of its size.
 This was the Bible King Henry VIII of England ordered placed in every parish church.